 There is no suggestion that Brunswick boss Alan Parker is relinquishing control, but Brunswick is understood to be reviewing ways to enable partners to increase their equity holdings.

 It is understood that Parker retains a controlling share in the business, while the agency's partners are primarily incentivised through performance-related bonuses rather than equity.

 Meanwhile Bradley is understood to be leaving Tulchan at the end of this week and is expected to join his new agency after a period of gardening leave.

 Tulchan hired Bradley after 20 years with Brunswick in 2007, enticing him with a package understood to include an attractive equity stake in the independent City shop and a guaranteed bonus.

-Tulchan insiders played down this suggestion.
-Tulchan boss Andrew Grant declined to comment on Bradley's reasons for his departure.
+Tulchan insiders played down this suggestion, but agency founder Andrew Grant declined to comment on the reasons for Bradley's departure.

-Opportunities for senior City staff to take significant equity in agencies are limitted as few City agencies now remain independent and there have been few recent start-ups of any scale.
+Opportunities for senior City staff to take significant equity in agencies are limited as only a handful of financial PR agencies remain independent and there have been few recent start-ups of any scale.